minimaxir/stylecloud/README.md

 * You may want to consider doing post-processing after generating a stylecloud: for example, adding color masks, adding perception skew, feed it to a style transfer AI model, etc.
 * Due to the size of the included Font Awesome font files, they will not be updated on every new FA release.
 * It's recommended to use FA icons which are large with heavy weight; thin icons might constrain the text too much.
+* If using the default random-color-sampling method, it's recommended to use a qualitative palette.
+Inversely, if using a gradient, it's recommended to use a *non*qualitative palette.

 # To Do